 - Works closely with RA’s in planning activities.

-- Oversees class-based and other area programming for assigned residential area.
+- Oversees class-based and other area programming for an assigned residential area.

 - Coordinates and assists the RA’s with Residence Hall social, educational, spiritual, and cultural programming.

-- Provides RA staff and students assistants in the development of community in the Residence Hall.
+- Provides RA staff and student assistants in the development of a community in the Residence Hall.

-- Coordinates with the Director of Residence Life to plan and implement programs and events based on student’s class and needs.
+- Coordinates with the Director of Residence Life to plan and implement programs and events based on student’s classes and needs.

 - Takes leadership in the selection, training, and evaluation of the Residence Life Staff.